 How to Be Sustainable on Earth Day

-Posted April 22, 2014, 2:56 pm byApril 22nd, 2014 marks the 44th Earth Day, a celebration of our planet and sustainability.
+Posted April 22, 2014, 2:56 pm byApril 22, 2014, marks the 44th Earth Day, celebrating our planet and sustainability.
 Created by Senator Gaylord Nelson in the 1960s to promote a mass environmental movement, Earth Day is still as relevant as ever—if not more so.

 Environmental Movement

-Earth Day caught on quickly, as Americans realized it was a day dedicated to expressing concern about the environment.
-In 1970, the year Earth Day was founded, environmental policy exploded and many pieces of environmental legislation were passed—the Clean Air Act, the Water Quality Improvement Act, the Endangered Species Act, and more.
-The founding of Earth Day not only made the public more aware of the importance of environmental knowledge and activism, but it also created the feeling of urgency in creating environmental policy.
+Earth Day caught on quickly as Americans realized it was dedicated to expressing environmental concern.
+In 1970, when Earth Day was founded, environmental policy exploded, and many pieces of environmental legislation were passed—the Clean Air Act, the Water Quality Improvement Act, the Endangered Species Act, and more.
+The founding of Earth Day not only made the public more aware of the importance of environmental knowledge and activism, but it also created a feeling of urgency in creating environmental policy.

 Sustainable Earth Day Activities